|

 All of this information should be included on a professional

-business card: Name - This does not have to be your given
+business card: Name - This does not have to be your

-refer to you as.
+business to refer to you as.

-Position - This is really optional;
+Position - This is really

-many small business owners find themselves wearing many
+optional; many small business owners find themselves

-leave their official title off the cards.
+less confusing to leave their official title off the

 Address - Physical office location and/or